 School field: students may as a privilege, use the school field at break and lunch times but only when it is dry enough.
 For most of the winter, the field will be out of bounds and only the playground and upper tennis courts may be used outside.
-The Key Stage 3 & 4 areas are always open for students, as is the library (on a year group rotation).
+The Key Stage 3 & 4 areas are always open for students, as is the library.